Flank/flank-dashboard/docs/12_state_management_investigation.md

 # Glossary

-- Asynchronous -
+- Asynchronous - means a unit of work runs separately from the main application thread and notifies the calling thread of its completion, failure, or progress.
 - Reactivity
-- Boilerplate -
+- Boilerplate - in this case, means how many a programmer must write code to do minimal jobs.
 - Maintainability -
 - State snapshot -
 - Debugging -